 - In-App Events for Facebook and Twitter are not configurable from Agency accounts.

 - A small number of ad networks (e.g. Tapjoy, IronSource) require advertisers to send all their users' (including from other sources) launch data.
-To ensure that advertisers retain control over sharing of their data, agencies that wish to start working with these networks require the advertisers enable this check box for them.
+For details click here.